johnbarnes-vi/vit-imagenet21k-p/README.md

 ## Usage

 To run the preprocessing, simply execute the `processing21k.sh` and `processing1k` scripts.
-These scripts manages the entire preprocessing workflow, including extraction, organization, resizing, serialization, and validation.
+These scripts manage the entire preprocessing workflow, including extraction, organization, resizing, serialization, and validation.

 ```bash
 ./processing21k.sh